The Lubbock Story

 2015 proved to be yet another stellar year as 814 local entrepreneurs were ‘Self-Made with Lemonade” by starting their own business.
 In addition, Shallowater, Cooper and Frenship ISD’s all joined LISD implementing and further developing Lemonade Day into their curriculum.

 Of course, none of this would be possible without the generous partners who have not only donated their time and money, but have also utilized their own spheres of influence to make it all work.
-So, a very special thanks to our Underwriters, without whom Lubbock Lemonade Day would not be possible: Betenbough Homes, First United Bank, Reagor Dykes Auto Group, Fox34, KCBD, KLBK/KAMC, Landtroop Strategies, Lubbock Land Company, Truno, United Supermarkets and the YWCA.
+So, a very special thanks to our all of the local partners and underwriters - without whom Lubbock Lemonade Day would not be possible: Betenbough Homes, First United Bank, Fox34, KCBD, KLBK/KAMC, Landtroop Strategies, Lubbock Land Company, Truno, United Supermarkets and the YWCA.

 GIVING YOUTH THE TOOLS FOR SUCCESS